Location: East Street North, Goshen

 FROM I-84 (East or West): Take Rt.
 8 North and follow * below.

 * From Route 8: Take Exit 44.
 Proceed west on Route 4 approx. 5.2 miles.
 Take a right onto East Street North.
 The sanctuary is 5.2 miles north of Route 4 and East Street North intersection.
-Look for gate and Connecticut Audubon Society signs on the right.
+Look for gate on the right.

 Habitat: Upland hardwood forest, hemlock groves, managed early successional habitat, bogs, swamps and beaver pond